 What is permanency?

-When children are placed in out-of-home care (also called foster care), it is important that child welfare agencies secure safe, permanent homes for them as quickly as possible.
+When children are placed in out-of-home care (also called foster or kinship care), it is important that child welfare agencies secure safe, permanent homes for them as quickly as possible.
 In most circumstances, children can be reunited with their families, but in some cases children find homes with relatives or adoptive families.
 When helping children and families achieve permanency, child welfare professionals must balance an array of issues, including the specific needs of the child and the family, as well as legal requirements.

 What support services are available?

-- Adoption Specific Support and Education
+- Foster, Adoption & Kinship Specific Support and Education

 - Referral Connections